Fernando Collor de Mello: Early career

-Presidency (1990-1992)
+Presidency (1990–1992)

 In 1989 Collor defeated Luiz Inácio Lula da Silva in a controversial two-round presidential race with 35 million votes.

 In December 1989, days prior to the second round, businessman Abílio Diniz was the victim of a sensational political kidnapping.
-The act is recognized as an attempt to sabotage Lula's chances of victory by associating the kidnapping with the left wing.
+The act was asserted by some to be an attempt to sabotage Lula's chances of victory by associating the kidnapping with the left wing.
 At the time, Brazilian law barred any party from addressing the media on the days prior to election day.
 Lula's party thus had no opportunity to clarify the accusations that the party (PT) was involved in the kidnapping.
 Collor won in the state of São Paulo against many prominent political figures.
-The first President of Brazil elected by popular vote in 29 years, Collor spent the early years of his presidency battling inflation, which at times reached rates of 25% a month.
+The first president of Brazil elected by popular vote in 29 years, Collor spent the early years of his presidency battling inflation, which at times reached rates of 25% a month.

 The very day he took office, Collor launched the Plano Collor (Collor Plan), implemented by his finance minister Zélia Cardoso de Mello (not related to Collor).
 The plan attempted to reduce the money supply by forcibly converting large portions of consumer bank accounts into non-cashable government bonds, while at the same time increasing the printing of money bills, a counterbalancing measure to combat hyper-inflation.